srt199/Cstress/README.md

 ##·License

-   Cstress Copyright 2013 Sergi Álvarez Triviño
+   Cstress Copyright 2013 Sergio Alvarez

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.